Statement of Purpose

 - The portion of the fund balance in excess of the amount reported as non-spendable shall be considered assigned for working cash purposes.
 The assigned portion of fund balance should only be used in the event of a fiscal emergency, and may be expended or transferred only by a resolution of the Board of Library Trustees

-Whenever unassigned fund balance of the General Fund exceeds 15% of the subsequent year's budgeted expenditures the Executive Director shall recommend the excess fund be transferred to the Building and Equipment Special Reserve Fund in the next proposed operating budget.
+Whenever unassigned fund balance of the General Fund exceeds 35% of the subsequent year's budgeted expenditures, the Executive Director shall recommend the excess fund be transferred to the Building and Equipment Special Reserve Fund in the next proposed operating budget.
+The amount to be transferred will be determined by the Library Board of Trustees.
+The fund balance after the transfer should fall within 35-45% of the subsequent year’s budgeted expenses.

 Fund balance should only be used or depleted in the following situations: